AbhiAlest/AbhiAlest/README.md

 <!-- About Me -->
 <p align="center">
     I'm a front-end developer with 6 years of programming experience (my old GitHub account will not be updated anymore).
-I like coding websites related to mathematics and biology.
+I like coding websites related to mathematics and biology (especially anatomy).
 In my free time, I enjoy tinkering with embedded systems (such as circuits) and breaking down electronics.
 </p>
 <br />